shamayun/Movies-ETL/README.md

 # Movies-ETL
 ## Overview of the project:
-Utilizing python and SQL to build-out ETL pipelines that clean, transform, and load datasets into a existing tables by using SQLAlchemy library in Pytho for further data manipulation.
+Utilizing python and SQL to build-out ETL pipelines that clean, transform, and load datasets into a existing tables by using SQLAlchemy library in Python for further data manipulation in a hackathon competition.
 ## Resources:
 1. Python,
 2. Jupyter Notebook,